译自http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html

 (this distinguishes definition lists from block

-).
+quotes).
 Blank lines are required before the first and after the last definition list item, but are

 optional in-between.
 For example: